 When you’re relaxed, you will have a more positive mood and less stress.
 In turn, this will help your brain to function properly.
 Ultimately, relaxation improves memory power.

-However, it is important to learn meditation properly.
-Studies show that a proper meditation training program is the best way to benefit from meditation.
-Why not contact me today and book a meditation lesson with me.
+However, it is important to learn to meditate properly.
+Studies show that a proper meditation training program is the best way to benefit from the practice.